 Note: Final Calibration scores do not replace the original graded score.

-All graders and calibrators will only be able to see grades they submitted and the final calibration score.
+All Graders/Individual Calibrators will only be able to see the grades they submitted and the Final Calibration score.
 Once again, please keep in mind that the Final Calibration will not replace the original grade of the ticket.

-If you have any issues with users being unable to see grades, double check within User Roles > Role Permissions.
+If you have any issues with users being unable to see grades, double-check your configuration by going to Settings > User Roles > Role Permissions.
 You can learn more about User Roles by clicking on the button below!

 Common Questions About Calibrations